BryanHogan/learnkorean/src/content/posts/launch.md

 author: Bryan Hogan
 description: Launching ToLearnKorean!
 Unit 1 is ready to be viewed.
 cover: ../../assets/images/blog-covers/ToLearnKorean.com-Blog-Post-Launch.png
-coverAlt: Simple illustration with a gradient background, the title icon which is a celebration emoji is splaced prominently in the center.
+coverAlt: Simple illustration with a gradient background, the title icon which is a celebration emoji is placed prominently in the center.
 pubDate: 2024-05-17T15:47:46Z
 lastUpdate: 2024-05-17T15:47:46Z
 tags: ["announcement"]